 Allyce Cathryn Johnson

-Mrs. Johnson was instrumental in the original plan to develop a community college for Anne Arundel County.
+Johnson was instrumental in the original plan to develop a community college for the County.
 She served on the Board of Trustees at Anne Arundel Community College during its early years from 1971 to 1978.
-She was elected vice-chair in 1974, serving in that position until 1977, and was elected chair in 1977 for her final year on the board.
-Mrs. Johnson played a major role in the College’s affirmative action policies and making it a priority that the campus facilities were accessible to people with disabilities.
+She was elected vice-chair in 1974, serving in that position until 1977 when she was elected chair for her final year on the board.
+Johnson played a major role in the College’s affirmative action policies and made it a priority that the campus facilities were accessible to people with disabilities.
 She was also active in the national organization of the Association of Community College Trustees.

-A widow at the time of her death, Allyce was married to the late Raf O. Johnson, former chief of Education for Africa-Europe for the Agency for International Development.
+A widow at the time of her death on March 15, 1997, Johnson was married to the late Raf O. Johnson, former chief of Education for Africa-Europe for the Agency for International Development.